Suffering a Brain Injury After a South Carolina Wreck

 In January 2019, a medical doctor ran into the back of another very nice lady named Ms. Lewis.
 There was no punitive aspect, no evidence of texting or excessive speed.
-It was exactly the thing insurance is there for, or at least it should have been.
+It was exactly the thing insurance is there for, our South Carolina personal injury lawyer explains, or at least it should have been.

 That changed when she got hit from behind.
 Almost immediately, Ms. Lewis felt the old, throbbing sensation pulsating through her head.
 An MRI showed one of the “leads” on her neurostimulator had been broken.
 Ms. Lewis was forced to schedule another brain surgery.